thousandbrainsproject/tbp.monty/rfcs/model_free_saccades.md

 The SC needs to know whether it should stay within an object or move to a new one.
 This makes it sound like the SC would be like a motor system with swappable motor policies, but that can't be quite right since the SC would perform lots of sensor processing.

 # Architecture
 How an SC would integrate into Monty's current architecture, including which components need to be added or augmented, will require a lot of feedback and discussion.
-Previously, the team put put together a version of this diagram:
+Previously, the team put together a version of this diagram:

 ![Information Flow](model_free_saccades/information_flow.png)